 Before making any partition or disk changes, back up everything to an external drive or cloud service.
 For example, you can use Windows File Recovery to back up your data first.

 Avoid using command-line methods unless necessary.
-Choose safe tools like AOMEI Partition Assistant.
+Choose safe tools like AOMEI Partition Assistant, which can convert any disk between MBR and GPT without deleting existing partitions.

 Use SMART tools to check your drive’s health.
 A failing drive can make conversion risky.